“I’m now walking with skills I didn’t think were possible.” – 2013 participant

 The participants then have the opportunity to apply these new skills through:

 a.
 Intensive coached role play on mediation scenarios that are based on realistic local conflicts

 Amanda Reddick, is an experienced facilitator and counsellor.
 She has a background in Peace and Conflict Studies which compliments her passion for community building and social justice.
-Amanda is a certified Dialogue for Peaceful Change Mediator, a member of the Black Leadership Advisory Committee and the Program Resource Group at Tatamagouche Centre, and is interested in processes that lead to healing and understanding.
+Amanda is a certified Dialogue for Peaceful Change Mediator, a member of the Black Leadership Advisory Committee and the Program Resource Group at the Tatamagouche Centre, and is interested in processes that lead to healing and understanding.